isabella232/Apprenda-ACI-Integration/README.md

 * Failure to promote
   1. Check that all Windows nodes can access the developer portal
   2. Check that correct service URLs and credentials are configured
-  3. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates and that the domain account has been granted read access to the private key
+  3. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates and that the AD account has been granted read access to the private key
   4. Check that the ACI CNI has been correctly configured for the ACI environment
 * Failure to remove ACI resources on demote
   1. Check that the workload had been removed from Kubernetes
-  2. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates and that the domain account has been granted read access to the private key
+  2. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates and that the AD account has been granted read access to the private key
-  3. Check that the domain account has been granted "Log on as service" in Local Group Policy on all Windows nodes
+  3. Check that the AD account has been granted "Log on as service" in Local Group Policy on all Windows nodes

+## Known Issues
+* [APPRENDA-24382](https://apprenda.atlassian.net/browse/APPRENDA-24382): During Apprenda installation, host entries for the default cloud are added the hosts file on all Windows nodes.
+These entries must be removed for the integration to connect to the developer portal.
+* [APPRENDA-25141](https://apprenda.atlassian.net/browse/APPRENDA-25141): The first consumed or provided service cannot be toggled in the developer portal UI.
+* [APPRENDA-25147](https://apprenda.atlassian.net/browse/APPRENDA-25147): Editing a custom property with multiple default values untags all but one of the values as a default.
+* [AI-594](https://apprenda.atlassian.net/browse/AI-594): Stopped or failed promotions from sandbox to published may result in missing network configuration in ACI.
+Patching or promoting the application fixes the issue.